-Partner university withdraws or substantially changes any of its progression route courses Moderate Low Following periodic reviews of courses, our partner universities may sometimes significantly alter the content of a course, and in some cases withdraw them altogether.
-We would normally expect to be notified of these changes in good time and for such changes to be agreed well in advance of students commencing their studies at an ISC.
+request a refund in line with our refunds policy (see below).
+University Partner withdraws or substantially changes any of its progression route programmes Moderate Low Following periodic reviews of programmes, our partner universities may sometimes significantly alter the content of a programme, and in some cases withdraw them altogether.
+We would normally expect to be notified of these changes in good time and for such changes to be agreed well in advance of students commencing their studies at a centre.
 Where this affects the progression route of our students, we will take all reasonable steps to ensure that the original progression route is available.
-Where this is not possible, we will take all reasonable steps to ensure that our students are notified as soon as possible and will support them to find alternative courses to progress on to.
-Where possible these steps will include offering students the option to: • transfer to an alternative course at their chosen ISC; • transfer to an equivalent course at another ISC; • request a refund in line with our refunds policy (see below).
+Where this is not possible, we will take all reasonable steps to ensure that our students are notified as soon as possible and will support them to find alternative programmes to progress on to.
+Where possible these steps will include offering students the option to: transfer to an alternative programme at their chosen delivery centre and/or university; transfer to an equivalent programme at another delivery centre and/or university; request a refund in line with our refunds policy (see below).
 Licence to Operate Restrictions on or loss of Student visa Sponsor licences (including loss of educational oversight by Office for Students) Severe Low Study Group is an international company, and as such is experienced in the requirements of visas and immigration.
 We have an established track record of immigration compliance with UKVI, and we closely monitor this area through our central compliance team.
-In the event of restrictions being placed on, or a loss of, Study Group's Student Route Sponsor status at an ISC, Study Group will take all reasonable steps to minimise the resultant disruption to those services and to affected students by, for example: working with UKVI/OfS to allow enrolled students to complete their studies/course (noting that students will only need to complete the remainder of the academic year to complete their studies); allowing students already in receipt of a visa based on an allocated CAS from Study Group to enrol and commence their studies; utilising any other ability to continue to teach affected students through Study Group's broader network; offering students who have not commenced their travel to the ISC the opportunity to postpone their application pending the resolution of the suspension; arranging for the partner university to issue a CAS (where appropriate); providing assistance to affected students to switch to an alternative sponsor;
+In the event of restrictions being placed on, or a loss of, Study Group's Student Route Sponsor status at a delivery centre, Study Group will take all reasonable steps to minimise the resultant disruption to those services and to affected students by, for example: working with UKVI/OfS to allow enrolled students to complete their studies/programme (noting that students will normally only need to complete the remainder of the academic year to complete their studies); allowing students already in receipt of a visa based on an allocated CAS from Study Group to enrol and commence their studies; utilising any other ability to continue to teach affected students through Study Group's broader network; offering students who have not commenced their travel to the delivery centre the opportunity to postpone their application pending the resolution of the suspension; arranging for the partner university to issue a CAS (where appropriate); providing assistance to affected students to switch to an alternative sponsor;

-delivering courses via alternative means, such as distance learning.
-Where such an approach is taken, Study Group will consider whether this is appropriate for enrolled students who would be affected; providing reasonable support to students to access a course run by another provider, including making arrangements for the transfer of credits (if appropriate) and information about academic progress.
-Online provision Failure of technology resulting in loss of ability to deliver online courses Moderate Low Study Group's online courses are delivered through our secure and robust innovative platform, Insendi.
+delivering programmes via alternative means, such as online learning.
+Where such an approach is taken, Study Group will consider whether this is appropriate for enrolled students who would be affected; providing reasonable support to students to access a programme run by another provider, including making arrangements for the transfer of credits (if appropriate) and information about academic progress.
+Online provision Failure of technology resulting in loss of ability to deliver online programmes Moderate Low Study Group's online programmes are delivered through our secure and robust innovative platform, Insendi.
 The platform is supported constantly and delivers the highest level of uptime; it is designed to be highly available via our cloud provider AWS, with no single points of failure within an AWS region.
 In general, we have a Recovery Point Objective of under 4 hours and a Recovery Time Objective of under 6 hours.
-It is therefore extremely unlikely that we would be unable to deliver courses for an amount of time significant enough to impact on teaching and learning.
+It is therefore extremely unlikely that we would be unable to deliver programmes for an amount of time significant enough to impact on teaching and learning.